Armed Forces Week, taking place from the 19-25 June, is Blackpool's opportunity to say thank you to our heroes.

 Fylde Memorial Arboretum

-Located in the fields next to Moor park school, the Fylde Memorial Arboretum stands as an area that provides the service associations, and the people of Blackpool and the Fylde, a place of peace and beauty in which to remember their fallen comrades and loved ones.
+Founded by Don Aiken, a D-Day Veteran and located in the fields next to Moor park school, the Fylde Memorial Arboretum stands as an area of remembrance that provides the service associations, and the people of Blackpool and the Fylde, a place of peace and beauty in which to remember their fallen comrades and loved ones.

-As part of Blackpool Armed Forces week, the Fylde Ex-Service Liason Commitee will host a service of dedication at the centre of the Memorial Arboretum's Glade area.
-All are welcome to attend the service that will include Mayoral presence from all three boroughs of Blackpool, Fylde and Wyre.
+As part of Blackpool Armed Forces week, the Fylde Ex-Service Liaison Committee will host a service of dedication at the centre of the Memorial Arboretum's Glade area.

 National Armed Forces Day